rsenet/Frida-Templates/README.md

 This Frida script searches for instances of a specific Java class (PACKAGE_NAME.CLASS) in an application.
 Once found, it allows these instances to be logged or manipulated using custom implementations in the onMatch and onComplete functions.

+### Frida Android Native Memory String Scanner

+This Frida script scans the memory of a native shared library (LIB_SO) to find a specific byte pattern (PATTERN).
+When a match is found, it attempts to read a C-style string at the matched address and logs it.
+It can be used to locate hardcoded flags, secrets, or identifiers in memory.
+A hexdump of the surrounding memory is also provided for further analysis.
+The scan process uses Memory.scan with custom onMatch and onComplete callbacks.

 ### Frida Android Native Call

 This Frida script allows to call a specific native function from its address (ADDRESS_NATIVE_FUNCTION).
 It creates an instance of the native function, specifying its return type and argument types, then invokes it with the necessary arguments.